Vlahovic’s landing in Turin opens the doors of…

 And it is that from Italy they already affirm that the Spaniard has one foot out of Juventus, since the ‘bianconeri’ would have almost made their star signing of the campaign.
 This is Dusan Vlahovic, the Serbian striker for Fiorentina, who according to the ‘SportItalia’ channel, It has already reached an agreement of around 67 million euros plus variables to arrive in Turin this month of January.
 His transfer opens the exit doors for Morata, who would have Barça as his only destination.

 Information revealed by ‘TuttoMercatoWeb’ has already stated that Juanma López, who is his agent, would be in Italy to be able to negotiate and close the last fringes of the transfer of his client with the ‘Vecchia Signora’, since he would no longer be a protagonist for Massimiliano Alegri within the starting eleven.
-Xavi He never ruled out the player from Madrid from his plans, and everything points to the fact that once the operation between the Turinese and the ‘viola’ is completed, he will have a free hand to be able to add a new reinforcement to his squad.
+Xavi He never ruled out the Madrid player from his plans, and everything indicates that once the operation between the Turinese and the ‘viola’ is completed, he will have a free hand to add a new reinforcement to his squad.

 One of several signings